BusisiwePieterson/Wordpress-3Tier-Architecture/README.md

-# Wordpress-3Tier-Architecture

-## Implementing LVM on Linux servers(We and Database Servers)
+# Implementing  WoprdPress website with Logical Volume Management (LVM)

+### Project Scope:

+- Configure storage subsytem for Web and Database servers, we will work with disks, partitions and volumes in Linux.

+- Install WordPress and connect it to a remote My SQL database server.

+##

+### Three-tier Architecture

+Generally,web, or Mobile solutions are Implemented based on what is called Three-tier Architecture

+**Presentation Layer(PL)**: This is the user interface such as the client server or browser on your Laptops.

+**Business Layer(BL)**: This is the backened program that implements bsiness logic.
+Application or webserver.

+**Data Access or Management Layer(DAL)**: layer for the computer data storage and data access.
+Database server or File system ssuch as FTP server or NFs server.

+##

-1. Launch a RedHat EC2 instance, and create 3 volumes in the same AZ as your EC2 instance, each volume should be 10 GiB.
+1. Launch a RedHat EC2 instance, and create 3 volumes in the same AZ as your EC2 instance.

 ![image](images/Screenshot_3.png)

 ![image](images/Screenshot_1.png)

+  - Create a volume of 10Gib

 ![image](images/Screenshot_2.png)